 I am an astrophysicist and radio astronomer.
-I spend a lot of my time thinking about Fast Radio Bursts (FRBs), a mysterious new class of cosmological transients.
+Last year, I started as Assistant Professor in Astronomy at Harvard University.
+I spend a lot of my time thinking about Fast Radio Bursts (FRBs), a mysterious new class of extragalactic transients.
+I'm interested in their application to cosmology in addition to questions around their physical origin.
 I also develop large radio telescopes and build tools at the intersection of AI and astronomy.
-I have recently started as Assistant Professor of Astronomy at Harvard University.
-I'm actively recruiting students, postdocs, and RF engineers, so do reach out!

 Prior to Harvard I worked at the California Institute of Technology (2020-2024), where I was a Tolman Prize Fellow and then research faculty.
 Before that, I was at the University of Amsterdam / ASTRON.
 I attended McGill University for undergrad and obtained my Ph.D. from the University of Toronto with Profs.
 Ue-Li Pen and Keith Vanderlinde.